Confidential Records Requests

 It is natural to feel uncomfortable talking to instructors about academic difficulties stemming from personal or psychological concerns.
 Often, students will avoid communicating their difficulties out of personal discomfort until the situation worsens or becomes a crisis.
 Unfortunately, this means instructors often do not learn of a student's difficulties until it is too late to address the problem successfully.
 We strongly encourage you to talk to course instructors as soon as you realize personal, emotional, and psychological issues are interfering with your academic progress.
 While there are no guarantees instructors will be able to resolve your academic difficulties, instructors can better help with your success when they are informed early.
 Counseling Center staff can also assist students in identifying effective ways to communicate with instructors about personal and psychological difficulties.

 Talk To A Therapist

-If you are struggling to manage personal difficulties and keep up with your academic work, it is never too late to get support.
-Please call the Counseling Center at (541) 346-3227.
-For more information about accessing our services, click here.
+If you are struggling to manage personal difficulties and to keep up with your academic work, we are here to support you.
+Please call the Counseling Center at 541-346-3227.
+For more information about accessing our services, visit our counseling and services page.

 Students with diagnosed mental health concerns that inhibit full use and enjoyment of one's living space sometimes require an assistance animal.
 If there are prohibitions against having animals in housing, a student will need to obtain documentation of a mental health-related disability in order to petition for reasonable accommodations.
-There are legal requirements pertaining to this documentation that must be addressed by your therapist in such a letter, so we are only able to provide such a letter if we have had an ongoing therapeutic relationship with a student.
-Please note that Assistance Animals are distinct from Service Animals and have different requirements.
-For more information about the distinction between Assistance and Service animals, check out Disability Rights Oregon.
-For information about accommodations related to Service Animals, please contact the Accessible Education Center.
+There are legal requirements pertaining to this documentation that must be addressed by your therapist in such a letter, so we are only able to provide such a letter if we have had a therapeutic relationship with a student.
+Please note that assistance animals are distinct from service animals and have different requirements.
+For more information about the distinction between assistance and service animals, visit the Disability Rights Oregon website.
+For information about accommodations related to service animals, please contact the Accessible Education Center.